Polar Codes with Mixed-Kernels: Abstract

 \section{Abstract}

-A generalization of the polar coding scheme is proposed.
-It exploits several homogeneous kernels over alphabets of different sizes.
-An analysis of the introduced scheme is undertaken.
-Specifically, asymptotic properties of the polarization are shown to be strongly related to the ones of the constituent kernels.
+A generalization of the polar coding scheme called mixed-kernels is introduced.
+This generalization exploits several homogeneous kernels over alphabets of different sizes.
+An asymptotic analysis of the proposed scheme shows that its polarization properties are strongly related to the ones of the constituent kernels.
+Simulation of finite length instances of the scheme indicate their advantages both in error correction performance and complexity compared to the known polar coding structures.